 Root Beer … Snooch Snear!
 The latter is the silly term Mr. GFE’s dad coined and the whole family ended up using when referencing root beer.
 It’s a nickname that has stuck around and always makes us laugh.
-But let’s get to those gluten-free root beer dessert recipes, shall we?
+But let’s get to those gluten-free root beer float dessert recipes (and other root beer recipes), shall we?

 ~ From Cookistry, Donna shares Root Beer Coffee Float with Almond Whipped Cream.
 The almond comes from almond butter—a brilliant addition to whipped cream if I do say so!
 But I’m sure some of you will be much more pleased by the inclusion of your beloved coffee by way of Donna’s “super-charged coffee ice cream”!
 Donna also shares here Rum ‘n Root Beer Cocktail.
 It’s a pretty simple beverage, but sure to please!~ From Go Dairy Free, Alisa made dairy-free Root Beer Floats using ready-made healthier ingredients, and only two ingredients at that.
 Now that’s a quick route to sipping on this delightful beverage for sure! ~ From Faithfully Gluten Free, Jeanine offers Root Beer Cupcakes with Root Beer Buttercream Frosting.
 That last part, Buttercream Frosting, definitely catches your eye and gets the tastebuds going!
 Interestingly enough, no root beer is actually used in this recipe; root beer extract gets the job done beautifully! ~ From In Johnna’s Kitchen, Johnna’s Root Beer Float Cupcake recipe turns out to be Root Beer Frosting, Root Beer Ice Cream, Root Beer Sauce, and Root Beer Float Cupcakes!
-Yes, all of those are the wonderful components of her Root Beer Float Cupcakes! ~ From Gluten-Free Canteen, Lisa admits that she went “all Lewis Carroll/everything but the kitchen sink” with these Root Beer Float Cupcakes!
-I’ll admit that the unexpectedness of the ingredients in this recipe surprised me.
-Which of her suggested kitchen sink additions will you choose?
-Maybe you’ll even come up with some of your own! ~ From Dine and Dish, the kids can enjoy Root Beer Float Popsicles (by the way, there’s a lovely tribute in this post to cookbooks and those who use them “well”) or Root Beer Sno Cones, and the adults can enjoy Whipped Root Beer Float Cocktails (please ensure recipe ingredients are gluten free to your comfort level)! ~ From Gluten Free Easily (that’s me!), there’s Root Beer and Rum Ice Cream Float.
-Honestly, root beer, rum, and ice cream, this is one heavenly combination! ~ From Gluten-Free Palate, there are Root Beer Cupcakes with Root Beer Buttercream Frosting.
-Inspired by gluten-free rum cake, this recipe is the cupcake form of a root beer float!
+Yes, all of those are the wonderful components of her Root Beer Float Cupcakes! ~ From Dine and Dish, the kids can enjoy Root Beer Float Popsicles (by the way, there’s a lovely tribute in this post to cookbooks and those who use them “well”) or Root Beer Sno-Cones, and the adults can enjoy Whipped Root Beer Float Cocktails (please ensure recipe ingredients are gluten free to your comfort level)! ~ From Gluten Free Easily (that’s me!), there’s Root Beer and Rum Ice Cream Float.
+Honestly, root beer, rum, and ice cream, this is one heavenly combination!

 Mary Golden-Silva, a reader of my gfe Facebook page, told me that one can make fantastic root beer from sparkling water and root beer liquid stevia.
 Mary’s root beer sounds very healthy and terrific to me.
 It would be a great option for those who are avoiding sodas.